Director of Cultural Strategies

 Nayantara Sen is a cultural and narrative strategist, a network builder and a racial justice educator and trainer.
-She is the Manager of Cultural Strategies and a Senior Trainer at Race Forward: The Center for Racial Justice Innovation.
 At Race Forward, she facilitates racial justice workshops to support movement organizations and non-profits, and develops curricula, strategies and programs for racial equity.
 She supports the growth and development of Race Forward’s Narrative and Cultural Strategies work, which aims to build cultures and narratives that create healing, justice and power for communities of color.

 She is the program designer and manager of the Racial Equity in the Arts Innovation Lab in New York City, which is equipping 58 arts and cultural organizations with racial equity practices and prototypes.
 Nayantara uses her background in arts administration, her education in arts and humanities, and her personal creative practice in storytelling to organize the national arts and culture sector for increased cultural equity.
 Nayantara is also the Co-founder and Co-Principal of Art/Work Practice, LLC, a West-coast based consulting firm and collective of artists and cultural strategists that works at the intersections of arts, culture and organizational change in order to build cultures and conditions for equity.